How to download the Android 11 beta to your smartphone

 You can now download the Android 11 beta, because Google has released an early version of its newest operating system that select users can test out, ahead of the wider roll-out towards the end of the year.

-Well, some people can download the Android 11 beta, but currently you need to be using one of the newer Google Pixel phones (so not the original Google Pixel) although the beta is set to come to more phones later in the year.
+Well, some people can download the Android 11 beta, but currently you need to be using one of the newer Google Pixel phones (so not the original Google Pixel) or one of the newer OnePlus 8 phones, although the beta is set to come to more phones later in the year.

-If you've got a Google Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, Pixel 3a XL, Pixel 4 or Pixel 4 XL, and want to test out an early build of the Android upgrade that'll come to most smartphones over the next year, you can.
-Here's how you can do it.
+If you've got a Google Pixel 2, Pixel 2 XL, Pixel 3, Pixel 3 XL, Pixel 3a, Pixel 3a XL, Pixel 4 or Pixel 4 XL, OnePlus 8 or OnePlus 8 Pro, and want to test out an early build of the Android upgrade that'll come to most smartphones over the next year, you can.
+That beta list will be growing as the months go on, with Xiaomi and Oppo saying their phones will join the list soon.

+It's worth pointing out this is an early build, and it can be a little risky to download, so make sure to back up your data first.
+This is especially true on OnePlus 8 phones, as OnePlus has warned it's a developers' build - find out more about that here.

 How to download the Android 11 beta easily